mnmustafa1109/terminal-chess/README.md

 ## Pre requisite

-Before compiling make sure you have ncurses install if you are on liinux compile
+Before compiling make sure you have ncurses install if you are on windows.
+If you are on linux you can compile straight away compile

 ## Sugesstions